waggle-sensor/summer2024/daily-blog.md

 Link to the code repository I'm working on: [PTZJEPA](https://github.com/Brookluo/PTZJEPA/tree/main)

+## Week 06/24 -- 06/30

+Main focus: evaluate the world model training performance and the dreamer training

+### 06/24 Mon

+- Updated the code to generate reward function from the predictor in world model
+  - Each image in a minibatch is used to compare with all other images to generate the embeddings (target, context), and the predictor.
+(Bijection-like)
+- Generated the embeddings for the images and the predictor
+- Performed clusterization and loss analysis for normal IJEPA and world model

 ## Week 06/17 -- 06/23

 Main focus: start the world model and dreamer training on nodes

+### 06/21 Fri

+- Started inference on the world model on Dell blade
+- Fixed some bugs with the inference code
+- Haven't touched the dreamer training yet, will start it next week

+### 06/20 Thu

+- Discussed more framework details
+  - How to solve the communication issue between the nodes
+  - How to implement the federated learning
+  - Potential collapse due to low resolution and limited diversity of images
+- Fixed some bugs on reading bad images

+### 06/19 Wed

+- Discussed the gradient issue with Dario, and clarified the ML procedure
+  - The two losses are 1. embedding matching loss, and 2. prediction of the gradients
+  - Therefore, the `target_encoder.zero_grad()` is fine to use
+- Started the training of the world model on Dell blade.
+The training is using realtime images from the PTZ camera inside ANL.

 ### 06/18 Tue